DaveSkender/Stock.Indicators/docs/guide.md

 :warning: IMPORTANT! **Applying the _minimum_ amount of quote history as possible is NOT a good way to optimize your system.**  Some indicators use a smoothing technique that converges to better precision over time.
 While you can calculate these with the minimum amount of quote data, the precision to two decimal points often requires 250 or more preceding historical records.

 For example, if you are using daily data and want one year of precise EMA(250) data, you need to provide 3 years of historical quotes (1 extra year for the lookback period and 1 extra year for convergence); thereafter, you would discard or not use the first two years of results.
-Occassionally, even more is required for optimal precision.
+Occasionally, even more is required for optimal precision.

 See [discussion on warmup and convergence]({{site.github.repository_url}}/discussions/688) for more information.